nuxeo/doc.nuxeo.com-content/src/nxdoc/roadmap.md

 ---
 The Global Nuxeo Roadmap focuses on:

-- keeping up with technological innovation
+- Keeping up with technological innovation
 - Improving scalability and resilience of Nuxeo Server,
 - Providing greater UX for all Nuxeo apps
 - Providing online tooling to build content flavored business applications